MicrosoftDocs/fabric-docs/docs/data-science/tutorial-bank-churn.md

 ### Use Data Wrangler to perform initial data cleansing

-You can launch Data Wrangler directly from the notebook to explore and transform any Pandas dataframe.
-As shown below, under the notebook ribbon "Data" tab, you can use the Data Wrangler dropdown prompt to browse the activated Pandas dataframes available for editing and select the one you wish to open in Data Wrangler.
+Launch Data Wrangler directly from the notebook to explore and transform any Pandas dataframe.
+Under the notebook ribbon "Data" tab, you can use the Data Wrangler dropdown prompt to browse the activated Pandas dataframes available for editing and select the one you wish to open in Data Wrangler.

 >[!NOTE]
 >Data Wrangler can not be opened while the notebook kernel is busy.
 The cell execution must complete prior to launching Data Wrangler.
 [Learn more about Data Wrangler](https://aka.ms/fabric/datawrangler).

 <img src="https://sdkstorerta.blob.core.windows.net/churnblob/select_datawrangler.png"  width="40%" height="10%" title="Screenshot shows where to access the Data Wrangler.">

 Once the Data Wrangler is launched, a descriptive overview of the displayed data panel is generated as shown in the following images.
-It includes information about the dataframe's dimension, missing values, etc. You can then use Data Wrangler to generate the script for dropping the rows with missing values, the duplicate rows and the columns with specific names and then copy the script into a cell.
+It includes information about the dataframe's dimension, missing values, etc. You can then use Data Wrangler to generate the script for dropping the rows with missing values, the duplicate rows and the columns with specific names, then copy the script into a cell.
 The next cell shows that copied script.

 <img style="float: left;" src="https://sdkstorerta.blob.core.windows.net/churnblob/menu_datawrangler.png"  width="45%" height="10%" title="Screenshot shows Data Wrangler menu.">
 <img style="float: left;" src="https://sdkstorerta.blob.core.windows.net/churnblob/missing_data_datawrangler.png"  width="45%" height="10%" title="Screenshot shows Data Wrangler missing data display.">